autolab/Autolab/docs/lab-hooks.md

 end
 ```

 This particular lab has four problems called "Autograded Score", "Heap Checker", "Style", and "CorrectnessDeductions".
-An "Autograded Score" less than 50 is set to zero when the raw score is calculated.
+The code snippet above sets an "Autograded Score" of less than 50 to zero when the raw score is calculated.

 ## Submission File MIME Type Check